ewindisch/dockenstack/README.md

 Launch the container as such:

 ```
-docker run -privileged -t -i ewindisch/dockenstack /usr/local/bin/run-tempest
+docker run -privileged -t -i ewindisch/dockenstack-tempest
 ```

 Running Tempest in Dockenstack may take approximately 30 minutes.

 Arguments to run-tempest may be passed, the arguments are the same as run_tempest.sh (see Tempest documentation / source)

-# Environment Variables
+# Configuration

-Dockenstack should understand all of the devstack environment variables.
+Dockenstack should understand all of the devstack environment variables passed as enviroment variables to 'docker run'.
+If using Docker Compose, these environment variables may be added to the fig.yml file.

 # Notes

-* Requires Docker 1.0 or later.
+* Requires Docker 1.3.3 or later.
 * AUFS / Volumes - Using AUFS and nested-docker, one may need to mount /var/lib/docker as a volume or a bind-mount. (pass '-v /var/lib/docker' to 'docker run')
 * Libvirt guests may need kernel modules loaded.
-If these are not already loaded in the host, you may wish to bind-mount /lib/modules into the container using 'docker run -v /lib/modules:/lib/modules'
+Libvirt/Qemu support is neither tested nor complete.

 # Authors